-It’s free to search and post, so it’s no wonder it had the most unique new posts on day one.
-The no-frills site is the Google of job listings: a simple interface, tons of relevant results, and unmatched filtering.
+It’s free to search and to post, so it’s no wonder that new listings hit Indeed first.
+The no-frills site is the Google of job sites: a simple interface, tons of relevant results, and unmatched filtering.

 You don’t have to pay to find great job opportunities.
 The majority of job posting sites — probably every one you can name — let users search and apply to jobs for free.
 The real cost you have to worry about is time.
 You want a job site that’s going to make it easy to find (and apply to) fresh, relevant posts, not one that’s going to send you on a scavenger hunt through cyberspace.
 With that in mind, we evaluated 13 of the best job sites on a few things: freshness, post quantity and quality, and the usefulness of its search filters, mobile app, and daily email alert.

 Indeed is free to job seekers and posters.
 So it should come as no surprise that it took first place in our overlap test — it has the most unique new posts the first day they showed up anywhere.
 It also took second place in our frequency test, just behind Glassdoor in overall number of new posts.

 Indeed takes a no-nonsense, no-frills approach to job hunting.
 The site isn’t much to look at — it’s far from the streamlined interface you find with Glassdoor and ZipRecruiter — but it gets the job done.
 Think Google or Craigslist: plain blue text listings on a white background.
 No company profiles or whiz-bang animations pretending it’s your job concierge.